kmdlogic/kmd-logic-file-security-client/README.md

 ## Sample applications

-Sample console application is included to demonstrate how to call the Logic File Security API.
+1. Sample console application `Kmd.Logic.FileSecurity.Client.ConfigurationSample` is included to demonstrate how to call the Logic File Security API.
 You will need to provide the settings described above in their `appsettings.json`.
+2. Sample console application `Kmd.Logic.FileSecurity.Client.DocumentPrivilegesSample` is included to demonstarte how to generate a pdf document using the configured privilges.